BridgesUNCC/bridgesAPI/doc/newvisualization.md

 render in (often an SVG, but where appropriate a canvas).
 And the data (or pieces of it) that was specified by the BRIDGES client when the submission was originally made.

+The visualization specific functions are both setting up the DOM for the rendering and setup event listeniner, for instance for pan and zoom.
+This should also return an object that is used to provide feature to the outseide.
+At this point is seems to mostly be useful for the resize function which is called when the div that contains the visualization is resized.
+And that function will need to update the inner element so that they render correctly.